treasurenetprotocol/treasurenet-docs/docs/about/tokenomics/general_supply_framework.md

 | Action | Stakes `$UNIT`        | -Stakes `$UNIT` -Bids `$TAT` (burns `$TAT`) |
 | Reward | Base Rewards          | Base Rewards; Super Validator Rewards       |

-`$UNIT` holders can stake `$UNIT` into any of the nodes to share in proportional Base Rewards. $`$TAT` holders can bid $`$TAT` as well to share in proportional Super Validator Rewards, which is the Bonus Stake described in Core Concepts.
+`$UNIT` holders can stake `$UNIT` into any of the nodes to share in proportional Base Rewards. `$TAT` holders can bid `$TAT` as well to share in proportional Super Validator Rewards, which is the Bonus Stake described in Core Concepts.

 In the long run, we estimate Super Validator Rewards make up for about ~30% of the block rewards.
-The magnitude of Super Validator Rewards varies based on how competitive the $`$TAT` bids are between nodes, and based on how many Super Validators are there.
+The magnitude of Super Validator Rewards varies based on how competitive the `$TAT` bids are between nodes, and based on how many Super Validators are there.
 Details to be further described in future release.